Sand Mandala Exhibition coming to MAC

 In September, the Mineral Area Council on the Arts will host a group of Tibetan Monks from the Drepung Gomang Monastery, India, who are on a year-long Sacred Arts Tour of the United States.
 The monks will be creating sand art during the week of Sept.
-11, and will present a cultural pageant Sept.
-14.
+11, and will present a cultural pageant on Friday.

 The Sand Mandala Exhibition will take place over several days as the monks create an intricate design symbolizing world peace and diversity by careful placement of millions of grains of colored sand via metal tubes called chakpur.
 Upon completion of the mandala, the art piece is destroyed as a nod to the belief in the Tibetan culture that life and nature are temporary.

-The monks will also present a Tibetan Cultural Pageant Sept.
-14, 7 p.m., in the Mineral Area College Fine Arts Theater.
+The monks will also present a Tibetan Cultural Pageant on Friday at 7 p.m. in the Mineral Area College Fine Arts Theater.
 At the event, they will perform sacred chants and dances of the Tibetan Buddhist tradition in order to introduce and promote an appreciation of their culture.
 Suggested donation for entry to the Cultural Pageant will be $10 for adults and $5 for students, at the door.

 Danielle Basler, arts council director, said the U.S. tour’s goal is to let the monks contribute to world healing and peace by sharing unique, Tibetan Buddhist sacred performances, chanting, and introductions to Tibet’s unique identity and treasures of culture and authentic traditions.